muratck86/BTK-BookStore-ZComert/Readme.md

 - Entities Project:
 	- Add Author and Category models.
 	- Create AuthorParameters in RequestFeatures
+	- Create Dtos for Category and Author
+	- Add BookLinkParameters into Dtos
+	- Add custom exceptions.
 - Repositories Layer:
 	- In the RepositoryContext add DbSets for Categories and Authors
 	- In the Contracts add interfaces for Author and Category